Joseph Sinnott Mansion: History and architectural features

-Rathalla is a 2 1/2-story, 32-roomed stone building on a brick foundation in a Renaissance Revival / Châteauesque style.
-The mansion features a high, steep sided, slate covered hipped roof, six decorated chimneys, numerous dormer windows, turrets, and stone carvings including gargoyles.
-The exterior of the home is laden with 52 carved limestone images.
+Rathalla is a 2 1/2-story, thirty-two-room, 27712 sqft stone building that sits on a brick foundation and was designed in a Renaissance Revival/Châteauesque style.

+This mansion features a high, steep-sided, slate covered hipped roof, six decorated chimneys, numerous dormer windows, turrets, and stone carvings including gargoyles.
+The exterior of the home is laden with fifty-two carved limestone images.
 The stained glass window above the staircase features the Sinnott family's coat of arms, containing the motto "Ama Deum et Serva Mandata."
 This crest consists of a black swan above a striped wreath, with a gold crown around its neck and an arrow piercing its heart.
 Beneath this swan is a coat of arms with three more black swan.
 The motto is written on a scroll that drapes beneath the images.
 Hazelhurst and Huckel built the mansion in the style of the Loire Valley homes in France.
-This style was quite in vogue at the time, as high end clients such as the Vanderbilts in New York also fashioned their mansions in a chateaux style during the same decade.
+This style was in vogue at the time, as high-end clients such as the Vanderbilts in New York also fashioned their mansions in a chateaux style during the same decade.